Pretty-Good-Freedom-Tech/bounties/personalWotRelay.md

 construction of a FOSS nostr relay that calculates and keeps track of the relay owner's web of trust, using graph database centrality algorithms (including but not limited to PageRank) to define the web

-Similar to utxo's personal web of trust relay, but with more advanced methods of defining web of trust. utxo's defines WoT as follows of my follows. (is this correct ????)
+Similar to utxo's personal web of trust relay (see refs below), but with more advanced methods of defining web of trust.

 ## Details